saradjorovic97/zoominfouploader/README.md

 python initialuploader.py
 2. After that, run the main uploader whenever the Excel updates: python mainuploader.py
-**WARNING**: Do NOT run initialuploader more than once — it'll create duplicates.
+**WARNING**: Do NOT run initialuploader more than once -- it'll create duplicates.

 ## Dependencies
 - Python libraries: pandas, requests, openpyxl
-- Google Apps Script (deployed as web app)
+- Google Apps Script (deployed as web app), just copy-paste the apps script txt file and tweak what's needed.
+If you change what columns are added it has to match both uploader scripts & it has to exist in the Excel sheet too.

 If something breaks, check the console logs -- they're verbose on purpose.